 Dr. Reed, who holds a Ph.D. from Saint Louis University in Applied-Experimental Psychology, joined NBRI as a consultant in 1996.
 She is also a professor of psychology and sociology at Tarrant County College in Fort Worth, Texas and is pursuing a doctorate in sociology at Texas Woman’s University.

 NBRI specializes in psychological research for business.
-They perform employee and customer surveys to help their clients implement action plans that bring about maximum improvement with the least amount of time and manpower.
+They perform employee, customer, and market research surveys to help their clients implement action plans that bring about maximum improvement with the least amount of time and manpower.